 To help you narrow down your choices, here are some attributes that are often associated with a quality preschool curriculum.

 Typically, an early childhood curriculum is designed with the developmental milestones of preschoolers in mind.
 With the aim of helping them gain new skills that correlate to their age and abilities, the curriculum is often structured based on studies conducted by early childhood experts.

-MindChamps’ unique and proprietary pedagogy and curriculum is based on its very own 3-Mind education model which is designed to bring out the Champion, Learning and Creative Minds in children.
-On top of that, by synthesising over 20 years of research in the four domains of neuroscience, psychology, education and theatre, the MindChamps Early Learning curriculum is designed to nurture and impart skills in children which are essential in the 21st century.
+MindChamps’ unique and proprietary pedagogy and curriculum is based on its very own 3-Mind education model which is designed to bring out the Champion, Learning and Creative Minds in children and impart skills that are essential in the 21st century.
+By synthesising over 20 years of research in the four domains of neuroscience, psychology, education and theatre, the MindChamps Early Learning curriculum is designed to nurture a love of learning and reading in this very important period of children’s brain development.

 2. Programmes for an all-rounded development

 During the first five years of life, a child’s brain develops rapidly.
 This is known as a time of rapid cognitive, linguistic, social, emotional and motor development in children.

 At MindChamps, the S.M.I.L.E.S.™ curriculum is used where the emphasis is placed on providing preschoolers with experiences that engage all of the S.M.I.L.E.S.™ elements (consisting of the Sensory, Motor, Intellectual, Linguistic, Emotional and Social aspects of development).
 This is carried out through programmes that target specific areas of a child’s learning and development, such as Enquiry Teaching and Learning™ (integrating Fun with Language, Numeracy, General Knowledge and Project-based Learning Experiences), MindChamps Reading Programme, Creativity & Theatrical Strategies™, and more.
 Details on these programmes can be found here.